RKSelvi/ignite25-LAB516-safeguard-your-agents-with-ai-red-teaming-agent-in-microsoft-foundry/docs/more-labs/index.md

 # More Labs

-Explore advanced AI red teaming techniques and bonus content to deepen your understanding of security evaluation strategies.

-## Bonus Labs

-These advanced labs build upon the foundational knowledge from Labs 0-3 and introduce sophisticated testing techniques.
+These "bonus" labs build upon the foundational knowledge from Labs 0-3 and will capture advanced usage scenarios or dive deeper into key features with more nuanced exercises.

 ### Prerequisites